adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 - *Add-UserTempGroupMembership*: This feature is called Temporary Group Membership (Time Based).
 This feature can be used when you need to temporarily grant a user some authority based on AD security group membership.
 After the specified time has elapsed, the user will be automatically removed from the security group (without administrator intervention).

 #### `30.Get-All-DCs-FSMO-Roles-Domain`
-- Get FSMO roles the Domain Controllers (Active Directory Flexible Single Master Operation).
+- Get FSMO roles from the Active Directory domain (Flexible Single Master Operation).
 - Get all Domain Controllers the domain.